JonTChrome/SDC_Traffic_Signs/Project_Writeup.md

 I chose these images specifically since they looked similar to the images in the training set.
 They were images that were centered and took up most of the frame and didnt contain any other objects and were brightly lit.

-The stop sign we not straight on so the classifier might have difficulty recognizing the shape.
+The stop sign was not straight on so the classifier might have difficulty recognizing the shape.
 The left turn sign was pretty much the same color as its image background, this also might be difficult for the classifier to recognize.
 The other three seem to be ideal images for the classifier, there is a watermark over the Yield but that might not matter as the classifier should ignore it

 #### 2. Predictions